The design of the new Verizon store is right

 Verizon Wireless has unveiled a new Verizon store at the Mall of Americas in Minneapolis that intrigues me – especially as retailers remain in a funk in terms of store design.

 As reported by Chain Store Age, the more than 9,000-square foot space features interactive areas organized by process, such as active sports, gaming, home monitoring, music and business.

-The reason I like this layout is because it is about how the customer uses the technology, not by the technology itself.
+The reason I like this layout for the Verizon store is because it is about how the customer uses the technology, not by the technology itself.
 And, as most of you know, the first rule of brand is that it is all about the self-identification of the customer, not the identification of the brand.

 Just about every retailer categorizes its store areas by a collection of same products.
 Even the Apple Store does that.
 But, even if you are in a grocery store you frequent, it can still create confusion.
 (Why, oh why, are the nuts next to juices in my local supermarket?)
 Mainly, it creates little to no interaction with the brand.
 It’s like looking into a pantry, trying to find the hamburger buns. (“Honey, they’re right behind the cereal.”)